-The final feature-length documentary in the Peoples of the World trilogy is The Last Kazakh Nomads of Mongolia (Peoples of the World: The Altai Kazakh) (2018).
-This film is not rated; it contains scenes, such as hunting and animal slaughter, that some viewers may find disturbing.
-Viewer discretion is advised.
+Our final feature-length documentary in the Peoples of the World trilogy is The Last Kazakh Nomads of Mongolia (Peoples of the World: The Altai Kazakh) (2018).
+This film is not rated; it contains scenes, such as hunting, that some viewers may find disturbing.
+We advise viewer discretion.

 A people for all seasons, a culture for all reasons.
-"Among the last of the world's truly nomadic people, the Kazakh of western Mongolia not only survive in the harshest climate on Earth, they also tenaciously preserve their culture.
-This documentary offers a fascinating glimpse inside that culture and their two-hundred year history in Mongolia.
-Learn how a boy's coming-of-age is marked when he has his hair cut for the first time.
-Hear how the country's first, legendary eagle huntress is only now being honored.
-Experience a day with eagle hunters.
+"Among the last of the world's nomadic people, the Kazakh endure the harshest climate on Earth as they tenaciously preserve their culture.
+This documentary offers a fascinating glimpse inside that culture.
+Learn how a boy's coming-of-age is marked by his first haircut.
+Hear about Mongolia's first, legendary eagle huntress who is only now being honored.
+Spend a day with Kazakh eagle hunters.
 And witness how this ancient, rich lifestyle is slowly changing."
 Presented in HD (1280x720p), High Dynamic Range.